SMUsamaShah/LookupChatGPT/README.md

 ## Method 2 (for most recent version)

-1. Download the this source code and extract into a folder
+1. Download the this repo as a zip file
-2. Open "Manage Extensions" and Turn on "Developer mode"
-3. Click "Load unpacked" button and select that folder

-## Method 3

-1. Download the .crx from Releases
-2. Open "Manage Extensions" and Turn on "Developer mode"
+2. Open `Manage Extensions` and Turn on `Developer mode`
-3. Drag and drop .crx on manage extensions page
+3. Drag the zip file on that `Manage Extensions` page

 # Screenshots